Plant DetailShow Menu

 Tags:

-#deciduous#poisonous#fall flowers#white flowers#purple flowers#blue flowers#slopes#fall interest#rabbit resistant#NC native#summer flowers#deer resistant#thickets#food source fall#NC Native Pollinator Plant#food source herbage#Coastal FAC#Piedmont Mountains FAC#Audubon#perennial#wildflower#woodland
+#deciduous#poisonous#fall flowers#white flowers#purple flowers#blue flowers#slopes#fall interest#rabbit resistant#NC native#summer flowers#deer resistant#thickets#food source fall#NC Native Pollinator Plant#food source herbage#Coastal FAC#Piedmont Mountains FAC#Audubon#perennial#wildflower#woodland#poisonous to pets

 Cultivars / Varieties: